josssss07/stock-prediction-with-machine-learning/readMe.md

 # DWDM Project

-## Simple python bot to predict the stock market
+## Simple jupyter notebooks to go through and understand how machine learning is used to predict the prices of stocks

-### Methods used:
+## Methods used:
-- Long short term memory
+- LSTM (Long short term memory)
-- random forest
-- linear regression
+- Random forrest
-- support vector model
+- SVM (support vector model)

 # Data set from:
+- yfinance
 - https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset